ultraio/docs-blockchain/docs/blockchain/contracts/kyc-contract/kyc-policy.md

 ## Features for KYC accounts

-Currently no features require you to have KYC provided
+Currently, no features require KYC

 ## KYC request for developers